Roman Empire: Census rank

 "Senator" was not itself an elected office in ancient Rome; an individual gained admission to the Senate after he had been elected to and served at least one term as an executive magistrate.
 A senator also had to meet a minimum property requirement of 1 million sestertii.
 Not all men who qualified for the ordo senatorius chose to take a Senate seat, which required legal domicile at Rome.
 Emperors often filled vacancies in the 600-member body by appointment.
+(Note: "The standard complement of 600 was flexible; twenty quaestors, for instance, held office each year and were thus admitted to the Senate regardless of whether there were "open" seats.")
 A senator's son belonged to the ordo senatorius, but he had to qualify on his own merits for admission to the Senate.
 A senator could be removed for violating moral standards.

 In the time of Nero, senators were still primarily from Italy, with some from the Iberian peninsula and southern France; men from the Greek-speaking provinces of the East began to be added under Vespasian.
 The first senator from the easternmost province, Cappadocia, was admitted under Marcus Aurelius.
 (Note: That senator was Tiberius Claudius Gordianus) By the Severan dynasty (193–235), Italians made up less than half the Senate.
 During the 3rd century, domicile at Rome became impractical, and inscriptions attest to senators who were active in politics and munificence in their homeland (patria).